WebberZone/where-did-they-go-from-here/readme.txt

 == Frequently Asked Questions ==

+Check out the [FAQ on the plugin page](https://wordpress.org/plugins/where-did-they-go-from-here/faq/) for a detailed list of questions and answers.

-If your question isn't listed here, please post a comment at the <a href="http://wordpress.org/support/plugin/where-did-they-go-from-here">WordPress.org support forum</a>.
+If your question isn't listed there, please create a new post in the [WordPress.org support forum](https://wordpress.org/support/plugin/where-did-they-go-from-here).
 I monitor the forums on an ongoing basis.
-If you're looking for more advanced support, please see <a href="http://ajaydsouza.com/support/">details here</a>.
+If you're looking for more advanced _paid_ support, please see [details here](https://ajaydsouza.com/support/).

-If you would like a feature to be added, or if you already have the code for the feature, you can let me know by posting in this forum.

 = How can I customise the output? =